msoos/cryptominisat/README.markdown

 Compiling in Linux
 -----
-First download the tarball you want to use from the releases section.

-Then, To build and install, issue:
+Then, To build and install, run:

 ```
-sudo apt-get install build-essential cmake
+sudo apt-get install build-essential cmake libgmp-dev

 # not required but very useful
 sudo apt-get install zlib1g-dev